 Ah, the destination wedding.
 It’s a classic celebration of love and commitment with the charming twist of a far-off setting.
-And whether it’s at an all-inclusive resort in the Caribbean or a surprisingly affordable European city, the exotic appeal of travel mixed with matrimony seems to turn on its head whatever regular wedding etiquette that even the most veteran bridesmaid or groomsman know by heart.
+And whether it’s at an all-inclusive resort in the Caribbean or a surprisingly affordable round trip flights to a European city, the exotic appeal of a foreign vacation mixed with matrimony seems to turn regular wedding etiquette right on its head.
+(Even if you’re a veteran bridesmaid or groomsman!)
 Do you still have to wear a suit for a ceremony on the beach or atop a glacier?
 But, by far, the most questions about destination weddings are in regards to gift giving.

 So whether you’re planning a destination wedding or just attending one, let’s get some things straight about the wedding gifts.